slds-lmu/surrogates/README.md

 s$train()
 prd = s$predict(data.frame("lambda" = seq(from = 0, to = 10, by = 0.1), "alpha" = 1:101))
 ```

 ## SurrogateCollection

+Alternatively, we can store multiple surrogates in a `SurrogateCollection`.
+This allows us to predict on multiple surrogates at the same time.

 ```r
 file = system.file("extdata", "glmnet_sample.csv", package = "surrogates")